mountainprotocol/tokens/README.md

 - `DEFAULT_ADMIN_ROLE`: Grants the ability to grant roles.
 - `UPGRADE_ROLE`: Grants the ability to upgrade the contract.
 - `PAUSE_ROLE`: Grants the ability to pause/unpause the contract.

+## License

+Mountain Protocol Contracts are released under the [MIT License](https://github.com/mountainprotocol/tokens/blob/main/LICENSE).

+## Legal

+The use of this Project is governed by the terms found at https://docs.mountainprotocol.com/legal/terms-and-conditions.